Pokemon-151-Project/Pokemon-151-Project-FE/README.md

 CSS
 JavaScript
 ReactJS for UI
-cssnext is used to write futureproof CSS for CSS vendor prefix under the hood).

 Static server with Livereload
 The app embed for development a static connect server with livereload plugged.
 So each time you start the app, you get automatic refresh in the browser whenever you update a file.